voucherifyio/voucherify-ruby-sdk/docs/LoyaltiesApi.md

 Add or Remove Loyalty Card Balance

 This method adds or removes balance to an existing loyalty card.
-The removal of points will consume the points that expire the soonest.
+The removal of points will consume the points that expire the soonest.    >🚧 Async Action >  > This is an async action.
+If you want to perform several add or remove loyalty card balance actions in a short time and their order matters, set up sufficient time-out between the calls.

 ### Examples